nginx/unit-docs/source/howto/source.rst

        :option:`!--log`, and :option:`!--control`.

    * - :samp:`--bindir=directory`, :samp:`--sbindir=directory`
-     - Directory paths for end-user and sysadmin executables.
+     - Directory paths for client and server executables.

        The defaults are :samp:`bin` and :samp:`sbin`, respectively.